avengineers/spl-core/docs/internals/index.rst

    :status: open

-   Call of sphinx-build takes care of the dependencies and makes incremental builds. spl-core shall always start the docs target for generating the documentation and let sphinx-build handle the dependencies.
+   Call of sphinx-build takes care of the dependencies and makes incremental builds.
+   SPL Core shall always start the docs target for generating the documentation and let sphinx-build handle the dependencies.

 .. req:: Configurable Sphinx Output
    :status: open